mavantgarderc/pantheon.nvim/docs/CONTRIBUTING.md

 # CONTRIBUTING.md

-Thank you for considering contributing to pantheon.nvim!
+Thank you for considering contributing to prismpunk.nvim!
 This is a community-driven project inspired by comic heroes, mythology, and cinema, and we welcome help to make it better.

 ## Ways to Contribute
 - **Add New Themes**: Create colorschemes based on DC/Marvel characters, myths, or movies.
-Follow the theme file structure in `lua/pantheon/themes/`.
+Follow the theme file structure in `lua/prismpunk/themes/`.
 - **Fix Bugs**: Report or fix issues in loading, highlights, or terminal integration.
 - **Improve Documentation**: Update README, add screenshots, or enhance inline comments.
 - **Add Features**: Suggest/implement new extras (e.g., more plugin supports, utilities).